 Northern Ireland lifted restrictions later than England and earlier than Wales.
 They allowed households to meet both indoors and outside from July.
 Live music events also resumed in NI from 27 of July.
 However, Stormont forced venues to sell tickets in advance, have allocated seating and ensure social distancing.

 What have the experts said about a third wave?

-Experts, including Professor Ravi Gupta at the University of Cambridge, have recently warned that the UK is in the early stages of a third wave.
-He has called on the government to delay the end of lockdown on June 21.
-Professor Andrew Hayward, a member of the New and Emerging Respiratory Virus Threats Advisory Group (Nervtag) team, and Professor Christina Pagel at University College London, have both echoed this call.
+Experts have warned that the UK is now certainly in a third wave.
+Professor Ravi Gupta at the University of Cambridge called on the government to delay the end of lockdown on June 21, which they later did.
+Andrew Hayward, professor and a member of the New and Emerging Respiratory Virus Threats Advisory Group (Nervtag) team, and Professor Christina Pagel at University College London, both echoed this call.

 “Obviously we’re doing everything we can to contain the spread of that.
 But it’s likely that more generalised measures may start to be needed to control it.”

 The professor said he was personally concerned about the new variant.
 He added, “Concern largely arises from the fact that it’s more transmissible than the previous variant which was already substantially more transmissible than the variant before that.”

 Lockdown delay: Could easing lockdown on July 19 be delayed?

 Lockdown easing won’t be delayed again.
 On July 19, the government lifted many restrictions in England.

 On August 16, the government also lifted further measures.
 Anyone who has had a double vaccination doesn’t have to self-isolate if they come into contact with a Covid-positive person.
 Anyone under the age of 18 also no longer has to quarantine.
 Instead, the government have advised people to take a free PCR test.

 On July 12, Prime Minister Boris Johnson confirmed that restrictions in England would come to an end.